 We advise financial institutions, corporate lenders, funds, money lenders and high net worth individuals.
 We also advise borrowers and those purchasing assets.

-In banking and finance matters, a legal opinion is often sought from Isle of Man advocates to confirm the capacity and valid incorporation and existence of a legal entity (whether the legal entity is a company incorporated under the Companies Acts 1931-2004 or a company incorporated under the Companies Act 2006, a limited partnership or limited liability company), established under the laws of the Isle of Man and the ability of the legal entity to enter into transactions and documents.
+In banking and finance matters, Isle of Man legal opinions are often sought from an advocate to confirm the capacity and valid incorporation and existence of a legal entity (whether the legal entity is a company incorporated under the Companies Acts 1931-2004 or a company incorporated under the Companies Act 2006, a limited partnership or limited liability company), established under the laws of the Isle of Man and the ability of the legal entity to enter into transactions and documents.

 Information usually requested

-The Isle of Man advocate providing the legal opinion will often request some or all of the following
+The advocate providing the Manx legal opinion will often request some or all of the following

 information in connection with the transaction: